cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

  Once you have your s3 bucket connected and have the `snapshotRoleARN` you can then inside your application connect to the AWS ES host and register your s3 repository endpoint and then perform your snapshot export/import operations using [AWS signed HTTP headers](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-request-signing.html).
 Due to the nature of [AWS Signature Calculations](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html) there is no direct way with curl to perform these operations and it's best left to client libraries in a programing language your applications are written in.

- cloud.gov does offer a code sample repository on Github - [aws-elasticsearch-example](https://github.com/cloud-gov/aws-elasticsearch-example) that shows an example in Python on how to interact with the new ES service using signed headers.
+ Cloud.gov does offer a code sample repository on Github - [aws-elasticsearch-example](https://github.com/cloud-gov/aws-elasticsearch-example) that shows an example in Python on how to interact with the new ES service using signed headers.
 Our customers are encouraged to submit PRs of other examples to share with fellow customers.

 ## Encryption

-Every non-dev AWS Elasticsearch instance configured through cloud.gov is [encrypted at rest](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html).
+Every non-dev AWS Elasticsearch instance configured through Cloud.gov is [encrypted at rest](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html).
 We use the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your AWS Elasticsearch instance.

 Service Name | Plan Name | Encryption at Rest |
 ------------ | --------- | --------------- |